-PLCAA does not, however, shield gun industry actors from every civil claim arising from gun violence.
-First, some claims fall outside PLCAA's scope.
-Second, the statute includes six exceptions to its protection.
-See 15 U.S.C. § 7903(5)(A)(i)-(vi).
-As described in more detail infra, at Part I(B), one exception to PLCAA protection, known as the "predicate exception," applies when a gun industry defendant "knowingly violate[s] a State or Federal statute applicable to the sale or marketing of the [firearm or ammunition] product, and the violation was a proximate cause of the harm for which relief is sought[.]"
+ammunition] product, and the violation was a proximate cause of the harm for which relief is sought[.]"
 Id. § 7903(5)(A)(iii); see also Smith & Wesson Corp. v.
 City of Gary, 875 N.E.2d 422, 429-30 (Ind.
 Ct.
 App.
-2007).
+2007) (applying the predicate exception).

-In the years since PLCAA's enactment, plaintiffs across the country have relied on its exceptions to successfully assert civil liability claims against gun industry defendants.
+In the years since PLCAA's enactment, plaintiffs across the country have relied on its predicate exception to successfully assert civil liability claims against gun industry defendants.
 See, e.g., Soto v.
 Bushmaster Firearms Int'l, LLC, 202 A.3d 262 (Conn.
 2019); King v.
 Klocek, 187 A.D.3d 1614 (N.Y.
 App.
 Div.
 4th Dep't 2020); Brady v.
 Walmart, Inc., No. 8:21-cv-1412, 2022 WL 2987078 (D. Md.
-2022).
-There is every reason to expect that the same will be true for claims brought pursuant to Section 58-35.
-In this respect, Plaintiff's assertion that Section 58-35 "authorizes exactly what the PLCAA prohibits" (NSSF Br. at 2) is belied by the fact that lawsuits against gun industry members have proceeded despite PLCAA.
+July 28, 2022).
+There is every reason to expect that the same will be true for claims brought pursuant to Section 3930.
+In this respect, Plaintiff's assertion that Section 3930 "authorizes exactly what the PLCAA prohibits" (NSSF Br. at 2) is belied by the fact that lawsuits against gun industry members have validly proceeded despite PLCAA because Congress deliberately limited the protections provided by this statute.

-A. The New Jersey Statute Authorizes Certain Claims that Are Entirely Outside PLCAA's Scope
+A. The Delaware Statute at Issue Authorizes Certain Claims that Are Entirely Outside PLCAA's Scope

-Some potential claims authorized by Section 58-35 will not implicate PLCAA at all.
+Some potential claims authorized by Section 3930 will not implicate PLCAA at all.
 As relevant here, PLCAA's statutory text limits the scope of preempted "qualified civil liability actions" in two notable ways.

-First, while federally licensed firearms manufacturers, distributors, importers, and dealers can receive PLCAA protection, PLCAA does not preempt civil liability claims against manufacturers, distributors, or dealers of firearms or firearm components who do not have a federal firearms license.
-See 15 U.S.C. § 7903(2), (6) (defining the "manufacturers" and "sellers" as entities that are licensed under the federal Gun Control Act).
-The text of Section 58-35, by contrast, encompasses both licensed and unlicensed companies.
-See N.J.
-Stat.
-Ann. § 2C:58-34 (defining "gun industry member").
+First, while federally licensed firearms manufacturers, distributors, importers, and dealers can receive PLCAA protection, PLCAA does not preempt civil liability claims against manufacturers, distributors, or dealers of firearms or firearm components that do not have a federal firearms license.
+See 15 U.S.C. § 7903(2), (6) (defining the "manufacturers" and "sellers" as entities licensed under the federal Gun Control Act).
+The text of Section 3930, by contrast, encompasses both licensed and unlicensed companies.
+See 10 Del.
+C. § 3930(a)(1) (defining "firearm industry member").

-This divergence is meaningful because many makers and sellers of ghost guns (unserialized firearms) believe that their products do not qualify as firearms under federal law and therefore do not seek a federal firearms license.
+This divergence is meaningful because many makers and sellers of ghost guns (firearms lacking serial numbers) believe that their products do not qualify as firearms under federal law and therefore they do not seek a federal firearms license.
 See, e.g., Tretta v.
 Osman, No. 20STCV48910, slip op. at \2,\5 (Cal.
 Sup.
 Ct.
 L.A.
 Cnty.
-June 28, 2021) (denying defendant ghost gun seller's motion to dismiss because plaintiff had alleged that the seller did not have a federal firearms license and was therefore ineligible for PLCAA protection.).
-Thus, if Defendant asserts a Section 58-35 claim against, for instance, an unlicensed ghost gun seller, that claim would not constitute a "qualified civil liability action" preempted by PLCAA.
+June 28, 2021) (denying defendant ghost gun seller's motion to dismiss because plaintiff had alleged that the seller did not have a federal firearms license and was therefore ineligible for PLCAA protection).
+Thus, if a plaintiff asserts a Section 3930 claim against, for instance, an unlicensed ghost gun seller, that claim would not constitute a "qualified civil liability action" preempted by PLCAA; in other words, that case would proceed under applicable state law, and PLCAA would not interfere with such a suit.

 Second, PLCAA does not prohibit claims arising from misuse of firearms accessories.
 See 15 U.S.C. § 7903(4) ("qualified products" covered by PLCAA include firearms, ammunition, and components of each, but not firearms accessories); see also Green v.
 Kyung Chang Indus.
 USA, Inc., No. A-21-838762-C, slip op. at \1 (Nev.
 Dist.
 Ct.
 Clark Cnty.
 Jan.
-31, 2022) (no PLCAA preemption for claims against large-capacity magazine manufacturer because magazine was not a "qualified product").
-The text of Section 58-35, however, expressly encompasses firearms accessories.
-See N.J.
-Stat.
-Ann. § 2C:58-34 (defining "gun-related product").
-Thus, Defendant can assert Section 58-35 claims arising from firearms accessories without encountering PLCAA.
+31, 2022) (no PLCAA preemption for claims against large-capacity magazine manufacturer because magazine was not a "qualified product" under the statute).
+The text of Section 3930, however, expressly encompasses firearms accessories.
+See 10 Del.
+C. § 3930(a)(4) (defining "product").
+Thus, parties can assert Section 3930 claims arising from firearms accessories without encountering PLCAA.